 - improve quality and further develop our products & services as well as our organization.

 We strive to handle and protect your personal data with the same respect and integrity that we would apply to ourselves.
-We never sell your data.
-Sometimes we utilize trusted business partners to help us deliver our products & services.
+Sometimes we utilize trusted business partners to help us deliver our products and services.
 In those cases we need to share your data with our business partners, we ensure that they treat your data with the same respect and integrity that we do.

 - Does Scania share my data with third parties?